nancy-gl/Power-BI-Projects/README.md

 ---

-## Project 3: Accounts Account Receivables Ageing Report
+## Project 3: Accounts Receivables Ageing Report
 ## Summary

 * Performed ETL to clean the dataset that was really messy.